Project Euler 125: Finding square sums that are palindromic

 We add sequences of consecutive squares and record those that are uniquely palindromic.
 Once the sum has exceeded our limit, L, we can break from the current sequence’s starting number and start with the next.
 We use a set to eliminate duplicate sum-of-squares.

-One may believe that utilizing the formula below to calculate the sum of squares from 1 to n may yield a faster solution.
+One may believe that utilizing the formula from Problem 6 (See also, Project Euler 6 Solution: Find the difference between the sum of the squares and the square of the sum.) to calculate the sum of squares from 1 to n may yield a faster solution.
 But simply calculating (and recalculating) sections of the series is much faster and more obvious.

 It is unusual for a brute force solution, such as this one, to perform so well when compared to other more efficient, but often less intuitive, methods which typically include arcane calculations or clever array calisthenics.
 I have yet to see a Python solution that is faster and more concise than the one presented here.